WendyHanzer/6_1/Assignment06/README.md

 The excutable will be put in bin

-To run the program
+To run the program with textured bix built in:

+>$ cd ../bin

+>$ ./table

+The program also can take a texture as a command line so to run that:

 *Program takes shader file and object names as command line arguments in the order of: vertexShader fragmentShader objectFile*

 >$ cd ../bin

->$ ./table vertexShader.glsl fragmentShader.glsl table.obj
+>$ ./table vertexShader.glsl fragmentShader.glsl <Object>